 - 3.1 Main Board Rule 8.02A states that each of the statutory securities regulator of an issuer's jurisdiction of incorporation and the statutory securities regulator of the place of central management and control must also be a full signatory to the IOSCO MMOU.
 This is to enable the Securities and Futures Commission (the "SFC") to seek regulatory assistance and information from overseas statutory securities regulators to facilitate the SFC's investigations and enforcement actions where an issuer has its records, business operations, assets and management outside Hong Kong.
-Our Joint Policy Statement Regarding the Listing of Overseas Companies (27 September 2013) ("JPS") states that the statutory securities regulator of an overseas issuer's jurisdiction of incorporation must have adequate arrangements with the Securities and Futures Commission ("SFC") for regulatory co-operation10.
-This requirement is met for issuers incorporated in Italy as the Consob, the Italian Securities and Exchange Commission, is a full signatory of to the IOSCO MMOU11.
-In addition, Consob has entered into a Memorandum of Understanding with the SFC for the purposes of exchange of information and investigatory assistance (Updated in January 2022). - 3.2 If a listing applicant is incorporated in Italy but its place of central management and control4213 is elsewhere, the statutory securities regulator of that jurisdiction must be a full signatory to the IOSCO MMOU (Updated in January 2022)similar international co-operation arrangements must generally also be in place with that jurisdiction.
+This requirement is met for issuers incorporated in Italy as the Consob, the Italian Securities and Exchange Commission, is a full signatory to the IOSCO MMOU.
+In addition, Consob has entered into a Memorandum of Understanding with the SFC for the purposes of exchange of information and investigatory assistance (Updated in January 2022). - 3.2 If a listing applicant is incorporated in Italy but its place of central management and control7 is elsewhere, the statutory securities regulator of that jurisdiction must be a full signatory to the IOSCO MMOU (Updated in January 2022).

-4. JPS-Core Shareholder Protection Standards
+4. Core Shareholder Protection Standards

-4.1 Subject to Italy incorporated issuers must demonstrate how the domestic laws, rules and regulations to which they are subject and their constitutional documents, in combination, provide the Core Shareholder Protection Standards.
+4.1 Italy incorporated issuers must demonstrate how the domestic laws, rules and regulations to which they are subject and their constitutional documents, in combination, provide the Core Shareholder Protection Standards.